 What are the health benefits of a vegan diet?

 Research has linked a vegan diet with lower blood pressure and cholesterol, and as a result, a lower rate of heart disease.
-This may be explained by the fact that a vegan diet is likely to be low in fat and rich in dietary fibre, as well as a good source of heart-friendly nutrients such as folate, vitamins C and E, potassium, magnesium and unsaturated fats.
-Staple foods of a vegan diet, such as nuts and wholegrains, also confer heart benefits.
+This may be explained by the fact that a vegan diet is likely to be low in fat and rich in dietary fibre, as well as a good source of heart-friendly nutrients such as folate, vitamins C and E, potassium, magnesium as well as the healthier unsaturated fats.
+Staple foods such as nuts and wholegrains, are also heart friendly.

-In general, vegans are more likely to have a lower body mass index (BMI), thanks, in part, to this fibre-rich and naturally satiating way of eating.
-As a consequence, vegan diets tend to be lower calorie and, therefore, effective for weight management.
+Vegans are more likely to have a lower body mass index (BMI), thanks, in part, to this fibre-rich and naturally satiating way of eating.
+As a consequence, vegan diets tend to be lower calorie and effective for weight management.

 More like this